ibm-cloud-docs/Cloudant/release_info/deprecations.md

 | `target` | Db2 JDBC connection URL, only used if the value for `dashboard_url` is null
 | `dynamite_user` | Db2 user name

-To sign in to the {{site.data.keyword.dashdbshort_notm}} console, you must remember the values for each of the following fields that are taken from the previous response example: `dynamite_user`, `dynamite_token`, and `dashboard_url`.
+To sign in to the {{site.data.keyword.dashdbshort_notm}} console, you need to remember the values for each of the following fields that are taken from the previous response example: `dynamite_user`, `dynamite_token`, and `dashboard_url`.

-1. From a browser, go to the {{site.data.keyword.dashdbshort_notm}} console using the value of the `dashboard_url` field.
+1. From a browser, go to the {{site.data.keyword.dashdbshort_notm}} console by using the value in the `dashboard_url` field.
 > **Note**: If the value for the `dashboard_url` field is `null`, you can use the host value from the `target` field to create the URL for signing in to the console.
-For example, the host for the `target` from the previous example output is `dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net`.
+For example, the host value for the `target` field from the previous example output is `dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net`.
 If you add the protocol `https` and the postfix `login`, you can sign in with the following URL: `https://dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net/login`.
 2. To sign in, use the value of the `dynamite_user` field as your user name and the `dynamite_token` field as your password.
 3. Click **Sign In** to continue.
 4. After you sign in, the dashboard appears.